-MLB and opioids: Eric Kay trial spilled secrets, but is this baseball’s next drug scandal?
+Trial spilled secrets of players’ abuse, but are opioids really MLB’s next drug scandal?

 In the case of Skaggs, who was 27 when he was found dead with a mix of alcohol, fentanyl and oxycodone in his system, prosecutors appeared intent on connecting his death to a systemic problem in the sport — and potential complicity by the Angels.

-In announcing Kay’s indictment in August 2020, Erin Nealy Cox, then U.S. Attorney for the Northern District of Texas, suggested Skaggs was driven to opioid addiction because he was “battling through a number of injuries as he continued to play ball.”
+In announcing Kay’s indictment in August 2020, Erin Nealy Cox, then U.S. attorney for the Northern District of Texas, suggested Skaggs was driven to opioid addiction because he was “battling through a number of injuries as he continued to play ball.”
 The prosecutor asked players dealing with addiction to call a hotline.

 And the prosecution has at times aligned with allegations made in lawsuits filed by Skaggs’s family that have blamed the Angels for his death.
 In those lawsuits, Skaggs’s family, represented by attorney Rusty Hardin, has claimed that top team brass allowed Kay — who allegedly had survived a recent overdose — “unrestricted access” to players who, because of “the rigors of a 162-game schedule … are at risk of turning to medication to assist with pain management.”